WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 - Every stage will have at least 1 enemy addition on loops.

 Gup family event now spawns Geep & Gip too\
-Parent family event now spawns Grandparent & Children too
+Parent family event now spawns Grandparent & Children too\
+Family Event distribution is more varied.

 Mili-Printers, Cleansing Pools and Equipment Drones are a bit more common\
-Shrine of Order & TC-280 (on loops) will spawn on some additional stages.
+Shrine of Order & TC-280 will spawn on some additional stages.

 Reduces Credits cost of:
 - Shrine of Blood, Combat, Order, Healing, Shaping, Lunar Chest, Void Potential, TC-280.
-- Parents, Greater Wisps, Void Reavers
+- Child, Parents, Grandparents, Greater Wisps, Void Reavers

-Increases Credits cost of:
-- Blind Pest

 ![Image of Grovetender in Sundered Grove and Solus Control Unit in Rallypoint Delta](https://raw.githubusercontent.com/WolfoIsBestWolf/ror2-LittleGameplayTweaks/main/modPageImages/ltgGrovetender.png)

 ## Stages
 Titanic Plains & Distant Roost get slightly more credits (due new Stage 1s having so many)\
 Abandoned Aquaduct scale their credits better in multiplayer\
-Siren's Call & Sundered Grove get slightly more credits (due to Abyssal having so many half the time)
+Siren's Call & Sundered Grove get a small flat credit boost (due to Abyssal having a large flat credits boost sometimes)

+Stage 5 has a guaranteed Void Portal so Void Locust & Voidling can be used as a proper Mithrix alternative.

+The Bazaar has a third Lunar Seer.

 Gilded Coast will have some extra shrines.

 Void Fields Cells now charge faster\
-	- (30s for the first 4, 45s for the next 4, 60 for the last).\
+	- (40s for the first 4, 50s for the next 4, 60 for the last).\
 Cells now have a regenerating aura before activating them.

 Deep Void Signal now takes 45 seconds instead of 60 & has a 30% larger Radius.

-Void Locust & Planetarium dont count as stages completed.

-The Bazaar has a third Lunar Seer.
+Moon Drop Ship and Void Fields Cell charge at full speed at just 1 player.

-## Monsters, Survivors, Drones
+## Monsters, Elites
-Mending Elites on-death effect now heals more per level.
+Mending Healing Core now increases stats with level is generally a bit tougher.

+Twisted Elites :
-Twisted Elites have less cooldown on their ability\
+- No longer have a 10s cooldown on their main ability,
+- Them getting hit now also charges the ability
-Twisted Elites projectile can no longer be killed\
+- Projectile can no longer be killed
-Twisted Elites projectile inflicts 5s of skills disabled.
+- Projectile inflicts 5s of Skills Disabled instead of 420s of Lunar Ruin.
+- - Should make them actually threatening like Malachite

 Overloading Worms projectiles leave behind Overloading Bombs

 Aquaduct Elder Lemurians now activate their Bands & scale with difficulty.

-Elite XI's spawn elite Alphas. (no bonus stats, matches other minion bosses)
+Elite XI's spawn elite Alphas. (no bonus stats, matching other minion bosses)

-Mithrix Phase 4 skip fixed and invulnerable a bit longer.\
-Voidling has less special scaling.\
+Twisted Scav & Voidling have slightly less damage scaling.\
 Twisted Scav special scaling no longer counts 0 players.

-Captain keeps his abilities in Hidden Realms.\
-Captain gets a third beacon with Lysate Cell.

-Huntress will use 2 Ballista Charges for 6 Shots with Lysate Cell.

-More M2s can be used rapdily without pressing each time.

-Equipment Drones will fire their equipment as often as they can depending on the equipment. (ie Scanner, Jade Elephant)\
-TC-280 will have Adaptive Armor & resistance to AoE attacks.

 ## Interactables